Plan for Greater Baghdad: University campus

 The Iraqi government planned a new university campus for Baghdad University on a peninsula formed by a bend in the Tigris.
 Wright planned for a campus surrounded by a wide, circular earthen barrier, which Wright called the "curriculum."
 This barrier provides definition to the campus, and also contains roads and parking that served the campus's transportation needs.
 The space inside the barrier is reserved for pedestrian traffic only, and features fountains and gardens to create a parklike environment.

 The school's various departments and academic faculties were in buildings attached to the circular "curriculum."
 The center of the campus is devoted to television and radio studios and towers, which were intended to demonstrate the modernity of Baghdad.
-Architectural historian Neil Levine observes that the circular plan for the University recalls the original plan for Baghdad developed by the caliph Al-Mansur.
+Architectural historian Neil Levine observes that the circular plan for the university recalls the original plan for Baghdad developed by the caliph Al-Mansur.

 Criticism, analysis, and relation to Wright's oeuvre

 Architectural

 The Baghdad project was one of numerous grandiose ideas Wright developed in the late years of his career, almost all of which were too expensive or impracticable ever to be built.
 These included the Point Park Civic Center and The Illinois.
 James Dennis and Lu Wenneker describe these projects, particularly the Baghdad plan, as "dream projects…large scale ornaments spread out upon the landscape."
 Certain features of the Baghdad design, such as the spiraling ramps, are characteristic of Wright's work.
 The spiraling ramp appears memorably in the Solomon R. Guggenheim Museum and also in unbuilt projects such as the Gordon Strong Automobile Objective and the Point Park Civic Center.

 The depiction of Arabian cultural themes in the opera house arch results in what Wendell Cole describes as the "most fantastic" architecture Wright ever produced.

+Unknown to Wright, these fanciful designs effectively eliminated him from ever being asked to design a United States Embassy building; the Architectural Advisory Committee, which advised Foreign Buildings Operations on which top American architects to employ for the massive Cold War expansion, comprised architects Henry R. Shepley, Ralph T. Walker and Pietro Belluschi.
+Shepley had suggested taking a "chance" on Wright, but soon saw Wright's designs for the University of Baghdad, and wrote to the head of the FBO to withdraw his earlier suggestion, saying, "I think [Wright] has 'had it.'"